juliajmg/phd_project/PITCHME.md

 ### Changes in $\phi$, by changing $v_{0}$ and $\rho$

-@div[right-50]
+@div[left-50]

-- Disorder-to-order phase transitions
+- Disorder to order phase transitions.

 - As $\eta$ is increased, the transition ocurrs at higher $v_{0}$ and $\rho$ values.
 @divend